 A schema is a mental map of understanding or set of ideas about the world.
 Gender schemas play an important role in organising and structuring the infant’s thoughts about information such as what behaviors or emotional responses are appropriate for males/females.

 The first schema consists of 2 categories: boy/girl.
 Own sex is considered the in-group, opposite sex is considered the out-group

 Once a child identifies with their gender they think of others of that gender as an in-group, and those who are ‘different’ (i.e. don’t share their gender) as an out-group.
 Out-groups will be negatively evaluated.
-This identification leads infants to emulate in-group behaviours and avoid out-group behaviours.
-Infants will actively seek out information about what their in-group does: i.e. try to acquire schemas of understanding relating to gender-appropriate behaviour, such as it is wrong for boys to cry.
+This identification leads infants to emulate in-group behaviors and avoid out-group behaviors.
+Infants will actively seek out information about what their in-group does: i.e. try to acquire schemas of understanding relating to gender-appropriate behavior, such as it is wrong for boys to cry.

 Boys wish to be the sole object of their mother’s attention and experience immature sexual desire for her.
 They view their father as a rival for their mother’s attention/affection but also fear the father and feel guilty about their desires to get rid of him.
 The fear of the father is experienced as a fear of castration.
 This fear is repressed in to the Unconscious.

 To resolve this crisis, boys repress their desires for their mother and enter a period of sexual latency (which lasts until puberty) where they find a substitute mother in the form of a girlfriend/partner.
 The also identify with (identification) and internalise (internalisation) their father’s gender role and adopt stereotypically masculine behaviors.

 Girls are initially attracted to their mothers in the same way as boys.
 Awareness of the lack of a penis leads to the girl believing she has been castrated and experiencing penis envy.
 The girl’s immature sexual desires then focus on the father.